ThunkMonkey/thunkmonkey.github.io/support/fluidmidi/1.1.0/index.md

 `static void PauseAll()`|Pauses all playing songs.
 `static void ResumeAll()`|Resumes all paused songs.
 `static void StopAll()`|Stops all playing songs.
 `void Play()`|Plays the song.
 If the `SongPlayer` is not enabled, this method will enable it and load the song.
-Playback always beings from the start of the song.
+Playback always begins from the start of the song.
 `void Stop()`|Stops the song.
 If it was paused, it can no longer be resumed.
 `void Pause()`|Pauses the song if it is playing.
 `void Resume()`|Resumes the song if it is paused.